Finnish Pea Soup

 Author: FinnSpirit

-I am a positive super spirit builder, aunt, foodie, old soul, anglophile, philomath, traveller, Rodan + Fields Independent Consultant, lifelong Junior Leaguer and volunteer who is passionate all things beauty, style, design, pink, photography, PFCC, people, careers, community and making a difference.
+I am a positive super spirit builder, fun aunt, foodie, old soul, anglophile, philomath, R + F IC, lifelong Junior Leaguer and volunteer who is passionate about all things lifestyle, design, pink, PFCC, people, careers, community and making a difference.
+Love simple joys, photography and capturing beauty on my travels 🩷